 According to the Exploration Contract in the Republic of Kazakhstan, for income tax purposes the Company can capitalize the exploration and development costs and deduct all revenues received during the exploration stage to calculate taxable income.
-As long as the Company's capital expenditures exceed generated revenues, the Company will not be subject to Kazakhstan income tax.
+Therefore, the Exploration Contract allows the Company to be exempt from Kazakhstan corporate income tax for the period of the exploration phase.